-•Slide the rotor registration adapter (3) onto the axle register on the axle flange with the smaller O.D. facing toward the rotor/hat (4), Photo 3.
-Align the correct hole pattern in the rotor/hat with the stud pattern on the axle flange and slide into place, Figure 1 and Photo 4.
-NOTE: The rotor/hat must fit flush against the axle flange or excessive rotor run out may result.
-Install three lug nuts (finger tight) to keep the rotor/hat assembly in place while continuing with the installation.
-NOTE: Some OEM and after market axles come with stud sizes larger than 0.50" diameter.
-Verify stud size and have a qualified machine shop drill the bolt circle of the hat/rotor to the correct stud size, if necessary.
+•Slide the rotor registration adapter (16) onto the axle register on the axle flange with the smaller O.D. facing toward the rotor/hat (3).
+Align the correct hole pattern in the hat with the stud pattern on the axle flange.
+NOTE: Some OEM and aftermarket axles come with stud sizes larger than 0.50" diameter.
+Verify stud size and have a qualified machine shop drill the hats to the correct size, if necessary.
+Slide the hat/rotor assembly (3 and 4) over the wheel studs covering the bracket kit assembly (1) and against the axle flange face.
+Check to be sure the hat seats squarely against the hub.
+Install three lug nuts (finger tighten) to keep the rotor/hat assembly in place while continuing with the installation.